hybrid-publishing-lab/typesetr-academic/README.md

 About:
 -----

-Typesetr Converter is the core conversion engine of the typesetr.consortium.io Webservice developed by the Hybrid Publishing Consortium in cooperation with LShift Ltd.
+Typesetr Converter is the core conversion engine of the http://typesetr.consortium.io/ web service developed by the Hybrid Publishing Consortium in cooperation with LShift Ltd.

 About Hybrid Publishing Consortium